 The 4th member of our group and I didn’t really gel.
 It is rare that I dislike someone but people who have dominant personalities and who use that trait to bully other people tend to rub me the wrong way.
 The same person who made the call for us to press on fell into that category and it made the trip a bit more tense than what I was expecting.

 After a damp evening in tent city (two tents put together with a tarp covering both entrances) we got up and got the day moving.
 We decided to try and summit Mt.
-Marcy in the rain so we started off around mid morning Tent City was our home base during our short and wet stay in the Adirondacks and slowly made our way up the trail.
+Marcy in the rain so we started off around mid morning and slowly made our way up the trail.
 Our loads were lighter since we had day packs with the basics we needed for the day but the rain made things even more slippery so it was slow going.
 We hiked up icy trails, over boulders, across a few marshes and eventually found ourselves hiking through snow.
 I outweighed the nearest person by 50 lbs so when they walked over some snow that was covering a small creek, they made it across without breaking through.
 I on the other hand would drop right through into the water so my boots were soaked by the time I pulled myself out of the second creek.
 It was fine because we were moving and I was able to keep warm.
 Around lunch time we decided to break for a meal.
 I suggested we eat something quick (cold lunch like a sandwich) so we could stay warm and keep moving but again, a certain someone in the group wanted a full 30 minute lunch because she wanted to get the oven going and make some soup to get us warm (someone please explain to me how standing around for 30 minutes in the rain will help me stay warm?)
 I was overruled a second time because the argument was made that the heat from the propane stove would keep us warm.
 Yes, that was her argument.

 Of course, the obvious happened, we were all wet and our bodies cooled while standing there.
-Views of a mountain while hiking along snow covered trails in the adirondacks The soup didn’t warm me up much but it did fill me up.
+The soup didn’t warm me up much but it did fill me up.
 Just before were ready to go, a gentlemen appeared from the path in front of us and he looked the part of an wizened alpine hiker.
 He told us that he hadn’t seen anyone else on the mountain and that it was starting to snow up there as he was coming down.
 He went down the path we had come from and I had a sense of ill in my stomach.
 We discussed the options that lay before us and our resident bully was pushing for us to go over the mountain.
 I knew that if we did, someone was going to get hurt and it would most likely be me as I was the most exposed.
 I told them that we had made 2 bad decisions already and that a third was in the making.
 I them made the decision to head back to camp and if they wanted to continue over the mountain, good luck.
 Chris & Sarah agreed with me as they knew we were not prepared to do this and realized the risk.
 We all turned around to head back to camp despite the grumblings of a certain someone.

-Needless to say myself and our fourth member avoided unnecessary conversation for the rest of the trip to make it Staying warm in a lean-to while backpacking in the Adirondacks more enjoyable for everyone else.
+Needless to say myself and our fourth member avoided unnecessary conversation for the rest of the trip to make it more enjoyable for everyone else.
 After making it back to our inundated camp, we noticed both our tents were thoroughly wet and our sleeping bags were damp.
 Two kind Americans were staying in the lean-to and they invited us in with them to stay the night.
 We had a ranger’s tarp that I had borrowed from a friend we used that to cover the front side to keep some heat in.
 The sun went down and I started to shiver as everything I had was damp or wet.
 One of the Americans lent me a tuque so I could warm up but what I found really helped was six Ikea tealights I had brought along in case we needed light.
 There was no way we were going to start a fire so the tealights were the source of our heat and those combined with the tuque and tarp allowed us to warm up inside the lean-to.
 Sarah rewarded their generosity by making apple crisp for everyone.

 There are hundreds of black bears in the park as well and you can be guaranteed to